Mukeshyadav2002/React-router/README.md

 # React + Vite
 Router

-In this project i just made a very simple routing , which we use in react router setup.
+In this project i just made a very simple routing between Components , which we use in react router .